dhmunro/dudley/README.md

 written to the file as a 4 byte integer count followed by that many characters.
 Reading it back produces a result indistinguishable from

-    text = S1[count]
+    text = S1(count)

 if count were defined as some fixed value.
 This is a popular construct in many existing file and stream formats (present in both XDR and HDF5 for example).
-However, it should be avoided because the length of the data cannot be computed without reading the file at the address of the data itself, making it necessary to provide explicit addresses in the Dudley description for everything beyond the first declared instance of such a parametrized type.
+However, it should be avoided because the length of the data cannot be computed without reading the file at the address of the data itself, making it necessary to provide explicit addresses in the Dudley layout for everything beyond the first declared instance of such a parametrized type (assuming you are not using Dudley as just a stream decoder like XDR).

 ## Pointer data

-Pointers automatically require listing explicit addresses in the Dudley description, making the description specific to a single file.
+Pointers automatically require listing explicit addresses in the Dudley layout, making the description specific to a single file.
 Each pointee must be declared like this:

-    integer = type[shape] @ address
+    integer = type(shape) @ address

 That is, a pointee is a variable whose name is a 4 or eight byte unsigned integer value, depending on whether it was declared as a p4